Protect your income

 What can you do to protect your income in case you become disabled?

-The fix: There are many types of income protection that can address your unique income situation — and your family.
-At work, your employer may also offer a disability income insurance policy as well as supplemental coverage that helps cover more than just your baseline income.
-Individual disability policies, available through a financial professional, can be the most long-term and reliable sources of income replacement.
-Policies that are tailored to you and that are independent from the benefits offered through your job can help ensure you’re doing the most to protect your family’s lifestyle and future.
-If you’re a small business owner, you can buy disability insurance that protects your company if you can’t work.
+There are many types of income protection that can help you plan for unexpected costs.
+At work, your employer might offer disability insurance, as well as supplemental coverage that helps cover more than just your baseline income.
+Individual disability policies, available through a financial representative, can be the most long-term and reliable sources of income replacement.
+Policies that are tailored to you and stay with you after you leave your current job can help make sure you’re doing the most to protect your family’s lifestyle and future.

-There are many ways you can protect yourself and your family, by having the necessary insurance.
-By realizing where the gaps arise, and by talking through some of the possible income protection solutions with a financial professional, you can help make sure your family will be able to afford the costs that come along with health care.
+By having the necessary protection in place, realizing where the gaps in your health insurance are, and talking through some of the possible income protection solutions with a financial representative, you can help make sure your family will be able to afford the costs that come along with health care.